Question: Can I go to Canada with a Felony Conviction and/or criminal record?

 You can find information about overcoming criminal convictions and rehabilitation consideration on the Government of Canada’s website.

-Applying for Rehabilitation and Canadian Visa
+Applying for rehabilitation and Canadian visa at the same time

 You can either apply for rehabilitation status at the same time as you apply for the visa (be it a visitor visa, student, or work visa), or you might opt to apply separately.
 This could be a better bet, if you are able to apply for rehabilitation in advance.
 That way, you could potentially know if you are approved or not prior to going through the process of visa application.
 If you aren’t approved, then it’s a waste of time to go any further.
 But the two applications can be done at the same time, if necessary.

-Keep in mind, if applying simultaneously, submit to a local Visa Application Center:
+Keep in mind, if applying simultaneously, submit to a local Visa Application Center.

 But if applying separately, send the rehabilitation application to a regional office, via mail or other courier delivery service.
 Oh, and don’t expect a speedy decision; it can take a year for the process to go finalize!
 Another reason to apply separately, if possible.